 Symbolism, Imagery, Allegory

-Appearing at Meursault’s trial in Part II, Chapter Three introduces a young reporter wearing gray flannels and a blue tie who studies Meursault intently with his very bright eyes, betraying no emotion.
+This guy appears at Meursault's trial in Part II, Chapter Three.
+He's a young reporter wearing gray flannels and a blue tie who studies Meursault intently with his very bright eyes... betraying exactly zero emotion.
 Meursault confesses that this gives him "the odd impression of being watched by [him]self."
-With that subtlety, we note that this calm young reporter represents either Meursault or Albert Camus – either way, an Absurdist.
+With that subtlety, we note that this calm young reporter represents either Meursault or Albert Camus—either way, dude's an Absurdist.